Apply for India eVisa

 International Queue at IGI Airport Delhi

-The system will first be visible at Delhi’s Indira Gandhi International Airport, operated by GMR-led Delhi International Airport Limited (DIAL) in partnership with the Bureau of Immigration.
-Other airports will follow, but the nationwide requirement begins the same day.
+The system was first launched at Delhi’s Indira Gandhi International Airport, operated by GMR-led Delhi International Airport Limited (DIAL) in partnership with the Bureau of Immigration.
+Other airports have followed, but the nationwide requirement began the same day.

 “The new facility will allow faster clearances and shorter waiting times,” said Videh Kumar Jaipuriar, CEO of DIAL.
 He noted that reducing paper use is also part of the airport’s sustainability goals.